“Copy, but keep both files” in Windows 7 missing

 Options: you can comment the task and enable email notification to inform you of sync results.

-Schedule: specify regular syncing in Daily, Weekly, or Monthly here.
+Schedule Sync: specify regular syncing in Daily, Weekly, or Monthly here.
 You can upgrade to advanced editions to enjoy the “Event triggers” and “USB plug in” modes.
 Under the “Advanced” tab of Schedule, the option “Run missed sync at the next system startup” is ticked by default.

 The Filter settings option allows you to exclude/include certain files during copying, yet it is available in Professional and higher versions.